-- (a) For the purpose of this clause 9.4.4, a reference to a type 5 metering installation in Schedule 7 of the Metrology Procedure is also to be taken as a reference to type 1, type 2, type 3 and type 4 metering installations. - (b) Subject to clause 9.4.3(j), the responsible person must ensure that energy data collected for a type 1, type 2, type 3, type 4 or type 6 metering installation in accordance with clause 9.4.3, is validated in accordance with the validation rules in clause 1 of Schedule 7 or clause 1 of Schedule 9 of the Metrology Procedure respectively. - (c) The responsible person must ensure that the energy data is substituted where: - (i) the metering installation installed at a customer's metering point can not be read due to access limitations and in this situation the responsible person has the discretion to use a self read in preparing the substituted value; - (ii) the energy data collected for a type 1 to 4 metering installation fails the validation test conducted in accordance with paragraph (b), in which case the interval energy data is substituted in accordance with clause 3 of Schedule 7 of the Metrology Procedure; - (iii) the energy data collected for a type 6 metering installation fails the validation test conducted in accordance with paragraph (b), in which case the consumption energy data is substituted in accordance with clause 3 of Schedule 9 of the Metrology Procedure; - (iv) there has been a failure of the metering equipment, or the metering equipment has been found to be defective, or interference to the metering equipment has occurred, in which case the energy data for a type 1 to 4 or type 6 metering installation is substituted in accordance with clause 3 of Schedule 7 or clause 3 of Schedule 9 of the Metrology Procedure respectively; - (v) an inspection or test on the metering equipment has established that a measurement error exists, in which case the energy data for a type 1 to 4 or type 6 metering installation is substituted in accordance with clause 3 of Schedule 7 or clause 3 of Schedule 9 of the Metrology Procedure respectively; or
+- (a) For the purpose of this clause 9.4.4 a reference to a type 5 metering installation in Schedule 7 of the Metrology Procedure is also to be taken as a reference to type 1, type 2, type 3 and type 4 metering installations. - (b) Subject to clause 9.4.3(i) the responsible person must ensure that energy data collected for a type 1, type 2, type 3, type 4 or type 6 metering installation in accordance with clause 9.4.3, is validated in accordance with the validation rules in clause 1 of Schedule 7 or clause 1 of Schedule 9 of the Metrology Procedure respectively. - (c) The responsible person must ensure that the energy data is substituted where: - the metering installation installed at a customer's metering point can not be read due to access limitations and in this situation the responsible person has the discretion to use a self read in preparing the substituted value; - (ii) the energy data collected for a type 1 to 4 metering installation fails the validation test conducted in accordance with paragraph (b), in which case the interval energy data is substituted in accordance with clause 3 of Schedule 7 of the Metrology Procedure; - (iii) the energy data collected for a type 6 metering installation fails the validation test conducted in accordance with paragraph (b), in which case the consumption energy data is substituted in accordance with clause 3 of Schedule 9 of the Metrology Procedure; - (iv) there has been a failure of the metering equipment, or the metering equipment has been found to be defective, or interference to the metering equipment has occurred, in which case the energy data for a type 1 to 4 or type 6 metering installation is substituted in accordance with clause 3 of Schedule 7 or clause 3 of Schedule 9 of the Metrology Procedure respectively; - (v) an inspection or test on the metering equipment has established that a measurement error exists, in which case the energy data for a type 1 to